-Powered by .id - the population experts for Baw Baw Shire
+Powered by .id (informed decisions) for Baw Baw Shire

 Baw Baw Shire is a semi-rural municipality located in the West Gippsland region of Victoria, about 100 kilometres east of the Melbourne CBD.
 The main towns are Drouin, Warragul, Trafalgur, Longwarry, and Yarragon, all of which are located on or near the Princes Highway and the Gippsland railway line, in the south of the shire.
 These towns support the productive agricultural areas in their surrounds.